spear-sim/spear/docs/content_guidelines.md

 ### Static Mesh editor

-- All options should be set to their default values unless noted here, or unless there is an good reason to deviate from the default values.
 - The _Collision Presets_ option should be set to _BlockAll_.
 - The _Customized Collision_ option should be enabled.